Advanced Warning! – This is a very long post! Proceed with Caution! OK let’s begin:)

 Here is a tip: When you make a mistake with edible marker on white fondant, use a Q tip with a bit of vodka to erase, and let dry then start over.
 Vodka works in so many ways when decorating cakes, and you never taste it.

 I rolled it out to about 4/12 inches wide, and about 12-13 inches long.
-I layer the yellow stripes of fondant on the fondant scarf, and I layer it in such a way, that it kind no of draped on one side mainly, but covered the crease in the center.
+I placed the yellow stripes of fondant on the red fondant scarf, and I placed the scarf on the cake, in such a way, that it kind of draped on one side, but covered the crease in the center.
 You are trying to make it flow a little naturally like Harry just threw his scarf on an open book, as he came in from the cold. ( That is how I imagined it, anyways.)

 The handle is what I started on first, and what I did was, buy some ready made brown colored fondant.
 I shaped a smallish, but thick log, then used my fingers to create rims on the handle.
-Kids no of like a mini barbell.
-I used a fondant tool like this, that has a plastic dull blade, to create grains of wood by making lines, and curves like you find in natural wood.
+Kind of like a mini barbell.
+I used a fondant tool like the one you see above, that has a plastic dull blade, to create grains of wood by making lines, and curves like you find in natural wood.
 I then set that upright to dry, and set aside while I work on the wand that I will later attach to the handle.

 To create the wand, I made a long thick log that I sort of shaped so that it tapered like a candle on one end.
 Going from a bit thick, to long and narrow, with a rounded, yet pointed end.
 The other end is still a bit thick, and flattened a bit to attach to the handle.